Generative Graphical Inverse Kinematics: Introduction

 \section{Introduction}

-Robotic manipulation tasks are naturally defined in terms of end-effector positions and poses (e.g., for bin-picking or path following).
-The configuration of a manipulator is typically specified in terms of joint angles, however, and determining the joint configuration(s) that correspond to a given end-effector pose requires solving the \emph{inverse kinematics} (IK) problem.
-For redundant manipulators (i.e., those with more than six degrees of freedom or DOF), every pose is reachable by an infinite non-convex set of feasible configurations.
-While redundancy allows high-level algorithms (for, e.g., motion planning) to choose configurations that best fit the overall task, it makes IK substantially more involved.
+Robotic manipulation tasks are naturally defined in terms of end-effector poses.
+However, the configuration of a manipulator is typically specified in terms of joint angles, and determining the joint configuration(s) that correspond to a given end-effector pose requires solving the \emph{inverse kinematics} (IK) problem.
+For redundant manipulators (i.e., those with more than six degrees of freedom or DOF), target poses may be reachable by an infinite set of feasible configurations.
+While redundancy allows high-level algorithms (e.g., motion planners) to choose configurations that best fit the overall task, it makes solving IK substantially more involved.

-Since the full set of IK solutions cannot be derived analytically in general for redundant manipulators, individual configurations reaching a target pose are found by locally searching the configuration space using numerical optimization methods and geometric heuristics.
-The search space is reduced by setting relevant parameters with the goal of finding solutions that have particular properties (e.g., collision avoidance, manipulability).
-This approach is limited by the local nature of the search as well as the capacity of individual methods to express desired properties.
-These limitations have motivated the use of learned models that approximate the feasible set, which may be used independently as IK solvers or to provide an initialization for a local search.
+Since the full set of IK solutions cannot, in general, be derived analytically for redundant manipulators, individual configurations reaching a target pose are found by locally searching the configuration space using numerical optimization methods and geometric heuristics.
+The search space is sometimes reduced by constraining solutions to have particular properties (e.g., collision avoidance, manipulability).
+While existing numerical solvers are broadly applicable, they usually only produce one single solution at a time and rely on incremental search techniques to minimize highly nonconvex objective functions.